bori-darabos/fend-project-memory-game/README.md

 A restart button allows the player to reset the game board, the timer, and the star rating.

 Star Rating:
 The game displays a star rating (from 1-3) that reflects the player's performance.
 At the beginning of a game, it displays 3 stars.
-After 16 number of moves, it should change to a 2 star rating.
-After XXX more moves, it changes to a 1 star rating.
+After 9 number of moves, it should change to a 2 star rating.
+After 24 moves, it changes to a 1 star rating.

 Timer:
 When the player starts a game, a displayed timer also starts.
 Once the player wins the game, the timer stops.